3martini/cronline/README.md

 Code goes in `lib/cronline`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-Converts a list of identified cron expressions into a timeline.
+Converts a cron expression into a series of instants in time.

 ## Installation